evolvedbinary/hsg-project-wiki/Publishing-New-Volumes-to-Website.md

 ## 7. Commit all files to GitHub
 After you have finished publishing your volume, the files in each of these repos need to be committed to GitHub.
 Remember to click `Sync` after you commit the files to push your changes to the master branch.
 You will have to do this 3 separate times for the following files in 3 repos:
 1.  carousel
-    * a. display-order
+  - display-order
-    * b. numbered entry for volume
+  - numbered entry for volume
 2. frus
-    * a. bibliography
+  - bibliography
-    * b. volumes
+  - volumes
 3. tags/tagged resources
-    * a. frus-tags
+  - frus-tags